 Because there is no standard API for the AST of Java code, the Checker Framework uses the javac implementation.
-This is why the Checker Framework does not interoperate with Eclipse (see Section 16.4).
+This is why the Checker Framework is not deeply integrated with Eclipse, but runs as an external tool (see Section 19.4).
 Actually, there is standard API for Java ASTs - JSR 198 (Extension API for Integrated Development Environments) [Cro06].
 If tools were to implement it (which would just require writing wrappers or adapters), then the Checker Framework and similar tools could be portable among different compilers and IDEs.